Package 'slca'

 Value

-• 100 * (level / 2) %: This column shows the lower bound of the confidence interval.
+• 100 * (level / 2)%: The lower bound of the confidence interval.

-• 100 * (1 - level / 2) %: This column shows the upper bound of the confidence interval.
+• 100 * (1 - level / 2)%: The upper bound of the confidence interval.

 Examples